-The Asynchronous Counter inputs count random pulses as may be generated by Tipping Rain Buckets, ET Gauges, Flow Meters, etc. The input pulses are counted as they arrive at the input pin.
+These Asynchronous inputs count random pulses as may be generated by Tipping Rain Buckets, ET Gauges, Flow Meters, etc. The input pulses are counted as they arrive at the input pin.
 When the logger takes a sample, the total count is stored and the counter cleared in preparation for the next sample period.

-The sensor may provide a voltage output, simply be a set of contacts or have an open collector type output.
-Choose the appropriate wiring diagram and remember that an external pullup resistor is required to be connected to these ports to facilitate "dry contact" and "open collector" types of connections.
-The external pullup resistor is connected to the Vu (+5V) supply and the supply set to "Permanently On".
+The sensor may provide a voltage output or simply be a set of contacts or an open collector type output.
+Choose the appropriate wiring diagram and remember that internal 27k pull-up resistors are permanently connected to these ports to facilitate "dry contact" and "open collector" types of connections.
+If an external pull-up resistor is deemed necessary, connect it to the Vu +5V supply and set the option for this supply to "Permanently On".

-An internal filter may be applied to the signal to remove the effect of contact bounce for mechanical contacts.
+An input filter may be applied to the signal to remove the effect of contact bounce for mechanical contacts.
 Without the filter, frequencies of up to 400 pulses per second may be measured.
 If the filter is applied then this is reduced to around 50 pulses per second.
 For contact bounce > 1ms duration an external RC filter may be required.

 The maximum number of pulses that may be counted between sample periods is 2,097,151.
-Values greater than this, will return 2,097,152.
+Values greater than this will return 2,097,152.
 There is no minimum value (no pulses will simply return "0").